-The room is mainly used for Wedding Breakfasts, but we discourage its use as a disco room at night due to its proximity to the bedrooms.
-Instead we use the main function room for the night ‘do’.
+The room is mainly used for Wedding Breakfasts, but we discourage its use as a disco room at night (except for smaller weddings having an early finish) due to its proximity to the bedrooms.
+For larger weddings we encourage the use the main function room for the night ‘do’.

 RESTORATION OF MAIN CONSERVATORY